-Four Suffolk charities work together on campaign to keep fundraising within the county
+Four Suffolk charities work together on campaign to keep fundraising within Suffolk

-Suffolk Mind, Home Start in Suffolk, Survivors in Transition and 4YP have come together to create a campaign video to encourage fundraising to stay in Suffolk.
+Suffolk Mind, Home Start in Suffolk, Survivors in Transition and 4YP have come together to create a campaign video to keep fundraising within Suffolk.
 Figures from Suffolk Community Foundation show an estimated 78% of funds raised in Suffolk leave the county to support large national and international charities, with very little of it coming back.

 A light-hearted video with the support of Home-Start in Suffolk Patron Anthony Horowitz OBE, has been created to highlight how each of the four local charities are supporting the community of Suffolk during the COVID-19 pandemic.
 They have all adapted services to ensure those who need it are continuing to receive vital support, while also creating new services to meet changing demand.